 Guides and maps

-A smart choice is the Little Experimenter telescope that comes with a guide book which is filled with facts and information about the universe, or the ECOOPRO telescope that comes with a star map to help your children discover where in the sky to search for celestial objects.
+A smart choice is the Little Experimenter telescope which comes with a guidebook which is filled with facts and information about the universe or the ECOOPRO telescope which comes with a star map to help your children discover where in the sky to search for celestial objects.

 This is a feature that, thankfully, seems pretty standard when it comes to telescopes for kids.